serenalucarini/PRA3006-G1/README.md

  Furthermore, it provides navigation to:
  1. **Network Visualization**
  2. **Bar Charts**
- 3. **Pie Charts**
+ 3. **Pie Chart**
  4. **About us**
  5. **Course Information**
  6. **Disclaimer**

-# 3.2 Network Visualization (Circles.html)
+# 3.2 Network Visualization (Circles.html, network.js, disease.html, disease.js)
 Displays a **network of diseases** related to smoking.
 - Nodes represent diseases; connections represent **shared symptoms or risk factors**.
-- The user can explore how diseases cluster together and which ones are highly connected, helping to see similarities in underlying causes and manifestations.
+- The user can explore underlying causes and manifestations by interacting with the nodes.

 # 3.3 Bar Charts (Barcharts.html, Barcharts.js)